On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Constructed SimplexPseudoTree Model

 Reinforcement learning involves making the agent interact with the environment in a trial-and-error manner.
-The results of trial-and-error are fed back to the agent in the form of a reward to guide agent behavior and achieve the goal of maximizing the reward.
+The results of trial-and-error are fed back to the agent in the form of rewards to guide agent behavior and achieve the goal of maximizing the rewards.
 However, the current and past solution states are inadequate for determining the optimal pivot paths.
 Actually, the future information obtained by executing the pivot makes the difference.
 In this case, Monte Carlo tree search is more effective in finding the optimal pivot.
-Therefore, constructing an imitative tree-search model for the simplex algorithm is our primary goal.
+Therefore, constructing an imitative tree-search model for the simplex method is our primary goal.

-Duplicate basic variables lead to an unnecessary increase in the number of pivot iterations in the simplex method.
+Duplicate basic variables lead to an unnecessary increase in pivot iterations in the simplex method.
 According to the reduced costs and pivot rules, the leaving basis variable cannot enter the basis into the immediate next pivot.
 Therefore, if the current solution state is considered a node and the pivot is considered an edge, the repetition of the basis implies that a circle appears in the exploration path, as shown in the left subgraph of Figure~\ref{fig:Tree}.
 Therefore, we must avoid base duplication in our pivot rule to minimize the number of pivot iterations consistent with the connectivity and acyclic properties of tree structures.